 - Permissions Issue – Sometimes you’ll see a message saying you don’t have permission to access a page, or “Cheatin’ huh?”.
 This is when your user does not have the capability required to access that page.
 With our Simple Intranet plugin live, go to Users / Groups and edit the user role/group you are logged in as, and check off all available capabilities and Save.
 Another option is as follows;

-- Back up your database (there are many ways from Exporting your MySQL databse to plugins on WordPress.org or Google this)
+- Back up your database (there are many ways from Exporting your MySQL database to plugins on WordPress.org or Google this)

 - Upload and activate the User Role Editor pluginhttp://wordpress.org/support/plugin/user-role-editor .